-- 3. The employer intentionally committed the violation: - 4.
-The employer violated section 73 of the Act;
+- 3. The employer intentionally committed the violation; - 4.
+The employer violated section 73 of the Act,

-- An employer or supervisor must not, by agreement, threat, promise, (1) inducement, persuasion or any other means, seek to discourage, impede or dissuade a worker of the employer, or a dependant of the worker, from reporting any of the following to the Board: - (a) an injury or allegation of injury, whether or not the injury occurred or is compensable under the compensation provisions; - (b) an illness, whether or not the illness exists or is an occupational disease compensable under the compensation provisions;
+An employer or supervisor must not, by agreement, threat, promise, inducement, persuasion or any other means, seek to discourage, impede or dissuade a worker of the employer, or a dependant of the worker, from reporting any of the following to the Board:

+- (a) an injury or allegation of injury, whether or not the injury occurred or is compensable under the compensation provisions; - (b) an illness, whether or not the illness exists or is an occupational disease compensable under the compensation provisions;

-- (c) a death, whether or not the death is compensable under the compensation provisions; - a hazardous condition or allegation of a hazardous condition in any (d) work to which the OHS provisions apply. - (2) An employer or supervisor must not, by agreement, threat, promise, inducement, persuasion or any other means, seek to discourage, impede or dissuade a worker of the employer, or a dependant of the worker, from - making or maintaining an application for compensation under the (a) compensation provisions, or - (b) receiving compensation under the compensation provisions. - 5.
-The employer violated section 79 of the Act;
+- (c) a death, whether or not the death is compensable under the compensation provisions; - a hazardous condition or allegation of a hazardous condition in any work (d) to which the OHS provisions apply. - 5.
+The employer violated section 79 of the Act,

-- A person must provide all reasonable means in that person's power to (1) facilitate an inspection under the OHS provisions. - (2) A person must not do any of the following: - (a) hinder, obstruct, molest or interfere with, or attempt to hinder, obstruct, molest or interfere with, an officer in the exercise of a power or the performance of a duty or function under the OHS provisions or the regulations; - (b) knowingly provide an officer with false information, or neglect or refuse to provide information required by an officer in the exercise of the officer's powers or performance of the officer's duties or functions under the OHS provisions or the regulations; - (c) interfere with any monitoring equipment or device in a workplace placed or ordered to be placed there by the Board. - 6.
-The employer violated a stop work order (section 90 or 91 of the Act) or stop use order (section 89 of the Act); or
+- A person must provide all reasonable means in that person's power to (1) facilitate an inspection under the OHS provisions. - (2) A person must not do any of the following: - (a) hinder, obstruct, molest or interfere with, or attempt to hinder, obstruct, molest or interfere with, an officer in the exercise of a power or the performance of a duty or function under the OHS provisions or the regulations: - (b) knowingly provide an officer with false information, or neglect or refuse to provide information required by an officer in the exercise of the officer's powers or performance of the officer's duties or functions under the OHS provisions or the regulations; - interfere with any monitoring equipment or device in a workplace (c) placed or ordered to be placed there by the Board. - The employer violated a stop work order (section 90 or 91 of the Act) or stop use 6. order (section 89 of the Act); or